myos911/signal_simulartor_and_range_doppler/README.md

 First, clone the repository, or open it from the project compendium folder.
 Then:

 1. Ensure that the folder `Simulation_Data` contains the file `data_dump.pk`.
 Please refer to `Simulation_Data/README.md` for instructions on how get this file.
+2. Ensure that the folder `Antenna_Pattern` contains the file `gain_pattern.pk`.
+Please refer to `Antenna_Pattern/README.md` for instructions on how get this file.

-2. From the terminal, you can run
+3. From the terminal, you can run

   ```
   python3.8 scriptedsympyr.py